Platform

 Task Orchestrator

 Runs inside chat-proc.
-It balances interactive chat tasks from Redis Lists with ready background work from Redis Streams, creates normal app runtime context, and invokes @on_job handlers for durable app-owned work.
+It fairly schedules conversation lane wakes and ready background work, creates the normal app runtime context, and invokes reactive-event or @on_job handlers.

 i